Policies & Procedures

 - Transcript- listing courses, with AP and honor courses designated where appropriate, grades, GPA (per year; Portsmouth Abbey School does not publish a cumulative GPA) and academic honors and awards received.
 We also send copies of transcript(s) from all previous secondary schools.
 It is the responsibility of the family to be sure that our Academic Office has an official copy of previous transcripts before the beginning of Sixth Form Year.

 - Counselor's Recommendation - a descriptive essay which is objective and positive, highlighting the student's personal as well as academic qualities, as well as social and extra-curricular activities.
 The counselor tries to convey the student's uniqueness.
 Sources for the essay are the self-evaluation questionnaire, advisors, teachers, parents, houseparents, and coaches comments.

-- School Profile and Abbey at a Glance - describe Portsmouth Abbey School, requirements, grading system, courses, grade distribution, leadership and enrichment opportunities, and college placement record.
+- School Profile - describes Portsmouth Abbey School, requirements, grading system, courses, grade distribution, leadership and enrichment opportunities, and college placement record.

 - Fall Term Grades and Mid-Year Report (MYR) - transcript showing fall grades and an additional short comment by the counselor when appropriate

 - Winter Term Grades – on an “as asked for” basis.